History of India–United States relations: President Franklin D. Roosevelt

+Case of Bhagat Singh Thind

+United States v.
+Bhagat Singh Thind was a landmark legal case in the United States that reverberated through issues of immigration, citizenship, and race.
+In 1920, Bhagat Singh Thind, an Indian Sikh man, applied for naturalization under the Naturalization Act of 1906, which permitted naturalization only for "free white persons" and "persons of African nativity or descent."
+Thind contended that his high-caste Indian heritage aligned with the scientific definition of "Caucasian," thereby qualifying him for citizenship."

+The case reached the Supreme Court of the United States in 1923.
+However, the Court unanimously ruled against Thind, asserting that while he might indeed meet the scientific classification of "Caucasian," the term "white person" in the naturalization laws was construed to apply exclusively to individuals of European descent.
+The Court argued that Congress did not intend for this term to encompass individuals from Asia.

+This pivotal decision had far-reaching implications, not only for Thind but for countless other South Asians aspiring for U.S. citizenship.
+It set a legal precedent that explicitly excluded South Asians from being considered "white" for naturalization purposes, effectively prohibiting their path to citizenship.

+Despite the setback, Bhagat Singh Thind remained in the United States, contributing significantly as a lecturer and writer on Sikhism and Indian culture.
+His perseverance in the face of legal adversity underscores the resilience of marginalized communities in navigating discriminatory legal frameworks.

+United States v.
+Bhagat Singh Thind stands as a significant milestone in U.S. legal history, shedding light on the intricate intersections of immigration, citizenship, and racial identity.
+It serves as a poignant reminder of the biases entrenched within immigration laws and the complexities of racial classifications in American society.

 During World War II

-During World War II, India became the main base for the American China Burma India Theater (CBI) in the war against Japan.
+During World War II, 1941–1945, India became the main base for the American China Burma India Theater (CBI) in the war against Japan.
 Tens of thousands of American servicemen arrived, bringing all sorts of advanced technology, and currency; they left in 1945.
-Serious tension erupted over American demands, led by US President Franklin D. Roosevelt, that India be given independence, a proposition Churchill vehemently rejected.
-For years, Roosevelt had encouraged British disengagement from India.
+Serious tension erupted over American demands, led by U.S. President Franklin D. Roosevelt, that India be given independence, a proposition Churchill vehemently rejected.
+For years, Roosevelt encouraged British disengagement from India.
 The American position was based on an opposition to Europeans having colonies and a practical concern for the outcome of the war, and the expectation of a large American role in a post-independence era.
 Churchill threatened to resign if Roosevelt continued to push his case, causing Roosevelt to back down.

 Meanwhile, India became the main American staging base to fly aid to China.
 During World War II, the Panagarh Airport in Bengal Province of India was used as a supply transport airfield from 1942 to 1945 by the United States Army Air Forces Tenth Air Force and as a repair and maintenance depot for B-24 Liberator heavy bombers by Air Technical Service Command.